 Happy New Year!

-2018 was an avoidably rough year financially.
-Too many meals out and impulsive Amazon buys have left me leaving 2018 with my head held low.
-I need a massive change in 2019.
+2020 was an avoidably rough year financially.
+Too many take out meals and impulsive Amazon buys have left me leaving 2020 with my head held low.
+I need a massive change in 2021.
 My goals are bigger and so is my acknowledgement of how much life costs.

 Saving money and spending less of it is a struggle for so many in a world of swirling consumerism and paralyzing debt.
 If you’re like me, you take in as many pointers as possible to get on the right track.
 Money is no different.
 The savings are in the small changes.

 So, why should you trust me?
 Because I’ve been good before.
 And by “good” I don’t mean swimming in extra income and eating steak every night.
 I mean secure.
 It’s the most luxurious feeling in the world.
 I slept better.
 I ate better.
 I felt better about myself because I was being responsible.
 I knew that if there was a reasonably priced emergency, I could handle it.
 If I needed to buy a new car, I could, because my credit score was spectacular.

 The following tips are intended to help you enter 2021 with some hope and exit with more money in the bank.

 - Do a no spend week or a no spend month!
 I’m doing no spend January, that means if it’s not food from the grocery store, a bill or an absolute necessity, I’m not paying for it this month.
 There are plenty of ideas on Pinterest on how to have a no spend weekend or date night!
 This’ll help you separate the needs from the wants.